marier-nico/dotfiles/README.md

 I've created some scripts to make some operations more convenient for me, which can be found in the `bin/` folder.

-- `jsink.sh` [ A script to add/remove/list JACK-enabled PulseAudio sinks.
+- `jsink` [ A script to add/remove/list JACK-enabled PulseAudio sinks.
 This enables moving audio from specific applications through JACK easily, which allows fine-grained processing.
 For example, sending audio from a music player through a DAW before combining it with a microphone input for live streaming. ]
-- `wacom.sh` [ A small script to map my Wacom tablet to a given display.
+- `wacom` [ A small script to map my Wacom tablet to a given display and map buttons to keyboard shortcuts.
             If you choose to use this, make sure you edit it so it works with your tablet.
-It's very simple to do, just edit the first `grep` command.
-               You should change what I put there to match your own stylus.
-You can find your stylus name with `xinput list`. ]
+As long as you just have one tablet at a time, mapping to a display will always work.
+However, button IDs are inconsistent between tablets, so you can use `xev -event button` and press buttons to see what the button IDs are for your tablet's physical buttons.
+Once you know which IDs your button has, you can replace mine in the script. ]

 ### Notes